 Inbound marketing isn’t just a marketing thing.
 It’s also not a flavor of the month initiative that can bring in new sales overnight.

 For inbound to work, there is a necessary shift in the way that you think about your buyers and every interaction with them.
-A single article alone can take a month or more to actually start to build traffic to your website.
+A single article alone can take a month or more to actually start to build traffic from the search e ngines to your website.
 So, if you’re looking for a quick fix, turn to paid advertising or something like a more immediate return.For your marketing team, they’ll need to concentrate on sales-focused content generation, not awareness campaigns, or fluffy content that doesn’t help buyers.
 For your sales team, they’ll need to relearn how to approach customer interactions.